A00107408/Mobile-App-for-healthcare-monitoring-web-service/README.md

  An android app which allows a user to register and log into my web service, which once logged in, listens for any Heart Beat warning messages from the server.
-If there are any such warnings, the app sends an SMS text to the users I.C.E to alert them of the problem and the user's location.
+If there are any such warnings, the app sends an SMS text to the user's I.C.E to alert them of the problem and the user's location.